The Women, Infants and Children Program

 - Child (1 to 5 years of age)

-- Residence: The applicant must live in Sutter County
+- Residence: The applicant must live in California (preferably Sutter County)

 - Nutritional Need: The applicant must have a health problem (nutritional need) which can be improved with good nutrition.

-enrolled and receive benefits within two weeks of the initial phone call.
+are enrolled and begin receiving benefits within two weeks of the initial screening.